maf946/IST-220-Labs/Lab4/Lab4Instructions.md

 **Question 1**: Post a screenshot of the “Run” area in PyCharm for both UDPServer and UDPClient, after you have successfully sent a message between the two.

 **Step 5**: Stop your Wireshark capture.
-Next, in Wireshark, identify the UDP packet(s) containing the message you sent in the prior step (i.e., the lowercase text).
+Next, in Wireshark, identify the UDP packet(s) containing the message you sent in the prior step (i.e., the original text).
 Right-click one of the two packets, and select Follow, then UDP Stream.
 Take a screenshot of the resulting Wireshark window.

 **Question 2**: Post the screenshot described above.